tsbajwa/time-tracker-app/README.md

 ## React Timer App

-A timer app built with React, using Create-React-App.
-CRUD functionality
+A timer app built with React, express server and fetch API.

-### How to open

-Instructions to come...
+### To use application:

+Open terminal.
+* If this is your first time runnung the application, run 'npm install' first.
+* To start the application run 'npm run start'
+* Website will open on http://localhost:3000
+* Server will open on http://localhost:3001

+ ### Data Storage
+ Data is stored in data.json file located in root directory.